-When I was a kid getting your driver’s license was a rite of passage.
-It meant freedom to go where you wanted, when you wanted without needing to rely on your parents or older sibling to take you someplace.
+As a kid, getting a driver’s license felt like a rite of passage.
+It symbolized the **freedom** to go anywhere, anytime, without waiting on parents or older siblings.

 Every friend I had was counting the days until they could apply for their learner’s permit, take the driving exam and hit the open road on their own.
 But as times change so do the ways we live in them.
 This might account for the sudden surge not in new drivers, but in the number of teenagers who choose not get a driver’s license at all.